zeeztasium/McWhorter_Arduino/README.md

 - Provide clean, easy-to-understand example code
 - Be a reference / starting point for personal experimentation and extension

-These are **not full-fledged “big projects”** — they are small, focused sketches each illustrating one or a few concepts.
+These are not full-fledged “big projects” but rather small, focused sketches each illustrating one or a few concepts.

 ---